 7:00 AM | Chilly start to the day and a pleasant finish; weekend cool front to bring showers to the region; potential east coast storm early next week

-Sunny, chilly start, pleasant afternoon, highs in the low 70’s
+Sunny, chilly start and comfortably cool afternoon, highs in the low 70’s

-Mostly clear, chilly, patchy fog possible late, lows by morning in the low-to-mid 50’s
+Mostly clear, chilly, patchy fog possible late, lows by morning in the upper 50’s

 Partly cloudy, cool, patchy fog late, upper 50’s

-Patchy fog early then becoming mostly sunny, seasonably warm, near 80
+Patchy fog early then becoming mostly sunny, seasonably warm, upper 70’s

-Partly sunny, seasonably warm, chance for showers possibly a thunderstorm late in the day or at night, near 80
+Partly sunny, seasonably warm, chance for showers and possibly a thunderstorm late in the day or at night, upper 70’s

-Mostly cloudy, a bit cooler, chance for showers and possible thunderstorms, mid 70’s
+Mostly cloudy, cooler, chance for showers and possibly a thunderstorm, low-to-mid 70’s

-Mostly cloudy, cool, some rain possible, low-to-mid 70’s
+Variable clouds, cool, some rain possible, low 70’s

 Looking ahead, a cool front will head to the eastern states this weekend and it is likely to generate showers around here and possibly a thunderstorm later Saturday into Sunday.
 Beyond that, there is a lot of tropical moisture hanging around the Gulf of Mexico and there are signs that a storm may pull out of the Gulf region early next week and possibly ride up the east coast.
 If this does happen, it could bring some significant rainfall to the region in the Monday/Tuesday time frame.
 Stay tuned on that.